fibo/dflow/gh-pages/index.md

 A *graph* has the following properties

+task
-  * task: collection of function names.
+: collection of function names. pipe
-  * pipe: connections from the output of a task to an input of another task.
+: connections from the output of a task to an input of another task. data
-  * data: (optional) persistence.
+: (optional) persistence.
+func
-  * func: (optional) collection of subgraphs.
+: (optional) collection of subgraphs. view
-  * view: (ignored) object containing information used by [flow-view](http://g14n.info/flow-view).
+: (ignored) object containing information used by [flow-view](http://g14n.info/flow-view). info
-  * info: (to be defined) meta data, like *author*, *version* and, above all, *doc* which is a dflow graph itself.
+: (to be defined) meta data, like *author*, *version* and, above all, *doc* which is a dflow graph itself.

 *dflow* provides few [builtin functions](https://github.com/fibo/dflow/blob/master/src/builtinFunctions.js) and injects the following ones

   * `return`: a task that accepts one argument and behaves like a [Return statement](http://en.wikipedia.org/wiki/Return_statement).
-  * `arguments`: task that return the *arguments* of *dflowFun*.
+  * `arguments`: task that returns the *arguments* of *dflowFun*.
   * `arguments[0]` ... `arguments[N]`: tasks that return the *arguments[i]* of *dflowFun*.
   * `.foo`: accessor to *graph.data.foo*.
   * `&bar`: returns *bar* function.

-Note that optional collection of *additionalFunctions*, in order to avoid conflicts *injected* functions, must contain function names validated by following the rules:
+Note that optional collection of *additionalFunctions*, in order to avoid conflicts with *injected* functions, must contain function names validated by following the rules:

   * cannot be the name of an injected function: `return`, `arguments`, `arguments[0]` ... `arguments[N]` are reserved names.
-  * cannot start with a dot, name `.foo` for an additional function is not allowed.
+  * cannot start with a dot: name `.foo` for an additional function is not allowed.
-  * idem for the ampersand, name `&bar` for an additional function is not allowed.
+  * idem for the ampersand: name `&bar` for an additional function is not allowed.

 ## Examples